 How-To Send a Care Package to Your Fisherman

-The summer fishing season is here, and recently I’ve gotten lots of inquiries on how to send packages to fishermen in remotes parts of the country.
+The summer fishing season is here, and recently I’ve gotten many inquiries on how to send packages to fishermen in remote parts of the country.
 Thank you for contacting me with your questions!
 It’s my pleasure to break it down for you.

 (Psst: Got more questions?
-Email me at email@example.com!)
+Please email me at firstname.lastname@example.org!)

 Though my only experience is sending packages to Bristol Bay, Alaska, during the summer months, I think the following will work for other areas, too.
 Let’s do this.